Baktho-SN/Go-server-mini-project/README.md

 # Go-server-mini-project
-I built a simple server using go and html
+This is a simple server built using go and html

 # **Languages used**
 <p>